RedHatInsights/insights-inventory-frontend/README.md

 ## Release process change in stage env

 We use the new release process in stage environment that uses containers for deplyoment.
-Containerized Frontends are the new way to to build, package, and deploy the applicaitons.
+Containerized Frontends are the new way to build, package and deploy the applications.

 ## Common Problems You Might Encounter